Small Indian mongoose: Introduction to Okinawa

 The small Indian mongoose was introduced to Okinawa Island in 1910 and also to Amami Ōshima Island in 1979 in an attempt to control the venomous pit viper Protobothrops flavoviridis and other perceived 'pests'; the mongoose has since become a pest itself.

 On September 3, 2024, the Ministry of the Environment announced that the small Indian mongoose had been eradicated from Amami Ōshima.

 Introduction to Dalmatian islands

-The small Indian mongoose was introduced to the Mljet island in 1910 by order of the Austro-Hungarian Ministry of Agriculture.
-After quarantine, seven males and four females were released near Goveđari and introduced to Korčula, Pelješac, Brač and Šolta between 1921 and 1927; the population of the horned viper (Vipera ammodytes) decreased significantly in 20 years and the mongooses started preying more on resident and migratory birds, and also on domestic poultry.
+The small Indian mongoose was introduced to the Mljet island in 1910 by order of the Austro-Hungarian Ministry of Agriculture in an attempt to control the horned viper (Vipera ammodytes) population.
+After quarantine, seven males and four females, were released near Goveđari and introduced to Korčula, Pelješac, Brač and Šolta between 1921 and 1927, the population of the horned viper decreased significantly in 20 years and the mongooses started preying more on resident and migratory birds, and also on domestic poultry.
 Around 1970, the mongoose inhabited Hvar and spread rapidly.
 It did not survive on Brač and Šolta, but it did appear on Čiovo.

 The mongoose is considered vermin, but neither the bounties offered nor the introduction of wild boars to the island helped to reduce the population.